-If you’re going to give dad something for Father’s Day — which you should — why not give back, too?
-We’ve found the best gifts around that also have a charitable component, so you can do some good while celebrating dear ol’ dad.
-And rest assured that these are truly charitable: None of the brands included give less than 10 percent to a cause (because if it’s just one percent, what’s the point?), and many promise to donate full proceeds to relief funds and nonprofits; some even let you choose a local charity of your choice.
+If you’re going to give your dad something for Father’s Day — which you should — why not make it a gift that also gives back?
+We’ve found the best presents around that also have a charitable component, so you can do some good while celebrating the man who taught you important things like how to flip a pancake, catch a fish, or look cool in a pair of New Balances.
+Rest assured these are truly charitable: None of the brands included give less than 10 percent to a cause (because if it’s just one percent, what’s the point?), and many promise to donate full proceeds to relief funds and nonprofits.
+Some even let you choose a local charity of your choice.

-Give your dad some exceptionally well-designed merch from one of his favorite restaurants, like il Buco in New York or Sycamore in Boston.
+Give your dad some exceptionally well-designed merch from one of his favorite restaurants, like Win Son in Brooklyn or Rustic Canyon in Los Angeles.
 Ninety-five percent of profits will go straight to the restaurant; 5 percent will benefit a restaurant-worker relief fund.

 Lush’s Charity Pot lotion is a rich, subtly scented cream (great for cracked hands!), and 100 percent of the proceeds benefit small grassroots organizations “in the areas of human rights, animal protection, and environmental justice.”

 These lightly scented candles will help make Dad’s house feel more homey.
 In addition to supporting women artisans and refugees living and working in the United States, Prosperity Candle is donating 15 percent of the revenue from its handmade candles to the International Medical Corps, an initiative that delivers medical care to refugees and displaced families worldwide.